SeanJM/peach-2/README.md

 <a id="peach_fn_load"></a>
 ### Peach.fn.load

-Peach also allows the loading of templates from HTML files.
-These files are loaded in an array, you can load as many templates you want and include a callback function once they are loaded and the DOM has been rendered.
+Peach also allows loading templates as HTML.
+Files are loaded in an `Array`.
+A callback function can be included as a second argument, it will execute once the files are loaded and the DOM has been rendered.

 ```javascript
 var peach = Peach();